xoopscube/legacy/README.md

 You can easily run the XCL bundle package on any local server environment like LAMP, MAMP, or XAMPP, as well as on dedicated servers, VPS, or shared hosting.
 Both local instance setup (Linux, macOS, Windows) and deployment are quite simple.
 The following guide will walk you through the user-friendly  [Web installation wizard](https://xoopscube.github.io/legacy/)

-1. Create a database (MySQL or MariaDB) InnoDB collation utf8mb4
+1. Create a database in MySQL or MariaDB using the InnoDB collation with utf8mb4 character encoding.
-2. Unpack the archive to your root directory
+2. Unpack the contents of the archive into your website's root directory.
-3. Browse to your website URL
+3. Open your website URL in a web browser.
-4. Follow the steps in the Installation Wizard
+4. Follow the instructions provided by the Installation Wizard.

 <a href="https://xoopscube.github.io/legacy/" target="_blank" rel="noopener">
 <img src="https://raw.githubusercontent.com/xoopscube/artwork-social-media/master/images/xcl-installer-wizard.jpg" alt="Wizard Installation" title="Wizard Installation" width="100%">
 </a>

 ## Features
-**XCL bundle package features out of the box**
+**Key features of the XCL bundle package include:**

+- Duplicatable modules (CMS, forums, knowledge bases, multiple blogs)
+- User group permissions control
+- Private messaging system
+- Integrated AI assistant
-- X-elFinder file manager with WYSIWYG editors (code, graphics)
+- X-elFinder (file manager with WYSIWYG code & graphics editors)
-  Cloud Storage : Box, Dropbox, Google Drive, OneDrive, FTP, and more.
+- Extensive Cloud Storage support (Box, Dropbox, Google Drive, OneDrive, FTP, etc.)
-  GUI-based Composer to install cloud packages and dependencies
+- Framework independence, Delegate mechanism and Preload system (single file component)
+- Composer for easy package and dependency installation
-- X-Update Manager : get and deploy deploy from stores in GitHub,
+- X-Update Manager (for updates from GitHub, GitLab, and more)
-  Gitlab or any other public or private, local or remote repository.
-- Duplicatable modules :
-  Content Management System (CMS), forums, knowledge management systems,
-  and multiple blogs management (e.g. WordPress) .

 <p><a href="https://xoopscube.github.io/legacy/" target="_blank">
 <img src="https://repository-images.githubusercontent.com/4779266/2956517f-c3ea-4177-bd08-e11b6e30f17c" alt="xcl-admin-render" title="XCL Admin version 2.3.x" width="100%">